svijayakumar32/e-Photosynthesis-rice/Optimisation/README.md

 `sbatch job_array_gpmain_rice_xxx.sh`

-After completing the optimisations, the following scripts are useful for saving the outputs of the optimisation and importing them for further analyses:
+After completing the optimisations, the following script is useful for saving the outputs of the optimisation and importing them for further analyses:
-- `extract_optimization_results.m` reads in optimisation results for each Cc (130-380 umol mol^-1) stored in `.txt` files in Outputs/Enzymes and averages them.
-- `import_optimization_results.m` imports results data for non-optimised and optimised enzyme concentrations for further analyses.
 - `CalculateGrossAssimilation.m` calculates gross CO2 assimilation for the enzyme stacking strategies (Stress/Current/Future, termed here as Low/Ambient/Elevated) using non-optimised and optimised Vmax data of targeted enzymes at Cc = 130, 250 and 360 umol mol^-1 - these are plotted in Figure 5